 Our four-legged friend’s energies must be channelled safely.
 It is best to prevent our beloved Fido from running amok inside the house at the risk of destroying everything in his path.
 Moreover, it is dangerous for his health.
 Especially when he is still tiny, he cannot always recognise what is harmless from what can hurt him.

-It is good that specific runs, to meet the initial need for liberation, occur in an open, hazard-free space.
+It is good that specific runs occur in an open, hazard-free space to meet the initial need for liberation.
 One can run undisturbed and safely in the park, villa, or areas created especially for our four-legged friends.

 Sharing is always positive.

-An excellent way to help the pup dog who is always running is to invite him to do it next to us.
+An excellent way to help the puppy who is always running is to invite him to do it next to us.
 This is also a great way to intensify the bipedal-quadruped relationship.

 This helps us keep the situation under control and allows us to share an essential and joyful moment with our beloved Fido.